YuexinChen96/6442-project/Pokemon_Battle/Readme.md

 ##### a.
 Movement & Obstacle Determination & Props

-Player can control the pokemon to move by pressing arrow keys on the keyboard.
+Player can control the Pokemon to move by pressing arrow keys on the keyboard.
 ArrowLeft stands for moving left, and ArrowRight stands for moving right, ArrowUp stands for moving up, ArrowDown stands for moving down.

 There is 1 obstacle, "Fixed stone", on the map that can never be crossed, and 3 obstacles, "Grass", "Water", "Stone wall", that can only be crossed if the conditions are met.
 If players move the Pokemon to the position of those obstacles, the system will refuse to finish the movement.

-There are 3 props, "Grass shoes", "Water shoes", "Wall shoes", help players to gain extra ability to cross the "Grass", "Water", "Stone wall" respectively.
+There are 3 props, "Grass shoes", "Water shoes", "Wall shoes", helping players to gain extra ability to cross the "Grass", "Water", "Stone wall" respectively.
 If players move the to the position of those props, the corresponding abilities will become available.

-There are 4 props, "HP bottle", "MP bottle", "Sword strengthen", "Shield strengthen", help players to upgrade the number of health point, the number of mana point, the number of attack, and the number of defense respectively.
+There are 4 props, "HP bottle", "MP bottle", "Sword strengthen", "Shield strengthen", helping players to upgrade the number of health point, the number of mana point, the number of attack, and the number of defense respectively.
 If players move the to the position of "HP bottle" or "MP bottle", the bottles will be added to players backpack.
 If players move the to the position of "Sword strengthen" or "Shield strengthen", the attack or defense ability will be increased immediately.

 <img src="https://cdn.jsdelivr.net/gh/kath-t/picgo/image-20210517234128275.png" alt="image-20210517234128275" style="zoom:33%;" />